Hurwitz quaternion order and arithmetic Riemann surfaces: Maximality of the order

 \section{Maximality of the order~$\Hur$}

-\begin{prop} The order~$\Hur$ is a maximal order of~$D$. \end{prop} \begin{proof} By \Lref{2.6} it is enough to show that every order containing~$\Elk$ is contained in~$\Hur$.
+\begin{thm} The order~$\Hur$ is a maximal order of~$D$. \end{thm} \begin{proof} By \Lref{2.6} it is enough to show that every order containing~$\Elk$ is contained in~$\Hur$.
 Let~$M \supseteq \Elk$ be an order, namely a ring which is finite as a~$\algint{K}$-module, and let~$x \in M$.
 Since~$\{1,i,j,ij\}$ is a~$K$-basis for the algebra~$D$, we can write

 for suitable~$a,b,c,d \in K$.
 Recall that every element of an order satisfies a monic polynomial over~$\algint{K}$, so in particular it has integral trace.
 Since we have~$x,ix,jx,ijx \in M$, with traces~$a,\eta b,\eta c,-\eta^2d$, respectively, while the element~$\eta = (\eta^2+\eta-2)^{-1}$ is invertible in~$\algint{K}$, we conclude that, in fact,~$a,b,c,d \in \algint{K}$.
 Now,